 For the most part, consumers usually lean into juggling multiple cards as they become more confident in their finances and improve their credit enough to qualify for the best credit card offers.

 Multiple credit cards: What to consider first

-Before you sign up for a handful of credit cards, make sure you have a reason for it, and that you have a plan for what happens next.
-If you have a partner, you may want to get them involved in your plan as well.
+Before you sign up for a handful of credit cards, make sure you have a reason for it and a plan for what happens next.
+If you have a partner, you may want to get them involved in your plan, as well.
 Here are the main considerations to keep in mind as you craft your credit card plan.

 Can you earn multiple sign-up bonuses?

-If you plan to sign up for more than one credit card in order to maximize the credit card rewards you earn, you’ll want to spread out applications over the course of many months.
-This is due to the fact many rewards credit cards offer a bonus worth a few hundred dollars in rewards, but only if you spend a set amount of money within a few months of time (e.g. spend $3,000 within three months of account opening).
+If you plan to sign up for more than one card in order to maximize your credit card rewards, you’ll want to spread out applications over the course of many months.
+This is due to the fact many rewards credit cards offer a sign-up bonus worth a few hundred dollars in rewards—but only if you spend a set amount of money within a few months of time (i.e., spend $3,000 within three months of account opening).

 Make sure you can meet minimum spending requirements using regular spending and bills, and space out applications for new cards so you aren’t stuck trying to earn too many bonuses at once.

 Additionally, it’s important to avoid applying for too many cards at once because numerous hard pulls on your credit file can hurt your credit score.

 You’ll need very good credit to qualify for the top rewards and travel credit cards.
 Also, keep in mind that each new application will place a hard inquiry on your credit report, which can cause short-term damage to your score.